udoprog/argwerk/README.md

     /// This includes:
     ///    * All the available switches.
     ///    * All the available positional arguments.
     ///    * Whatever else the developer decided to put in here!
-We even support wrapping comments which are overly long.
+We even support wrapping comments which are overly //!long.
     ["-h" | "--help"] => {
+        println!("{}", HELP);
         help = true;
     }
     /// Limit the number of things by <n> (default: 10).